FrigoEU/photobooths/README.md

 # photobooths

 This is an application that will soon run (on a tiny scale) in production.
 It's a CRUD application for (physical) photobooths.
 The photobooths have a default configuration setup (= defaultprofile).
+You can schedule events for each photobooth, for which you can select another profile and/or upload seperate files that overwrite configuration files in the profile.

 Aspects:
 - Written in PureScript